Starcounter/Docs/CONTRIBUTING.md

 * Creating a completely new page
 * Significantly changing the content of an existing page
-* Saking refactoring changes spanning over several pages
+* Making refactoring changes spanning over several pages

 Some cases when a review is not neccesary: